 My interest in integrative medicine started at a young age.
 I was born and raised in Colorado, and have my mom to thank for healthy cooking and food co-ops.
-Natural healing came intuitively to me.
+Functional Medicine and natural healing came intuitively to me.
 Before going to medical school, I looked into all kinds of options – including acupuncture and naturopathic medicine.

 But ultimately, I decided that an osteopathic medical education would give me the best foundation to help others.
 I am thankful for that education, which gave me a more balanced approach.
 I also have a deep appreciation for my fellow physicians who provide acute and specialty care.
 They are friends and colleagues, and despite a sometimes different approach, they are working to help others just as I do.